jordanjoecooper/demolition-ai-derby/README.md

 # Demolition Derby

-A real-time multiplayer demolition derby game inspired by Need for Speed 2, reimagined with a modern twist.
+A real-time multiplayer cyber demolition derby game inspired by Need for Speed 2, reimagined with a modern twist.
 Players control cars in a shared arena, aiming to smash other players' cars while avoiding destruction.

 ## Features